Jacked-PHP/insight/README.md

 RAG - Retrieval Augmented Generation.
 This is the Jacked initiative for that within the PHP ecosystem.

-> This solution streams back the text chunks of the response coming from the LLM.
-There is a WebSocket experiment that accomplishes the same in the branch [websocket-experiment](https://github.com/Jacked-PHP/insight/tree/websocket-experiment).

 ## Usage

 Sample credentials: